TRL - Transformer Reinforcement Learning

 ## Highlights

-- **`Efficient and scalable`**:
+- **Efficient and scalable**:

 ## Installation

-### Python package
+### Python Package

-Install the library with `pip`:
+Install the library using `pip`:

 ```bash